The liar and the thief rejoice in their first year only. –Greek Proverb

-I witnessed an almost bi-polar split between the person Vicky had shown me at the school, someone tender and valuable to me, and the one she was revealing now.
+I witnessed a real split between the person Vicky had shown me at our school, and the person she was revealing now.
 I was running to catch up.
 The Vicky I had built up in my mind over a period of years had a lot of momentum, and I didn’t want to give that person up.
-I felt I had looked in her heart and knew how she really was, and didn’t want that stuff to get in the way of letting her know how special I thought she was.
-It was the strangest turnaround I’ve ever witnessed in my life.
+It was the strangest turnaround I’ve ever seen in my life.

 Has cocaine improved this world much?
 It’s like there’s this nasty slime associated with these drugs, and if you’re around them, the slime gets on you too.
 Maybe it’s the sleaze and brutality of the people who deal with it.
 It looks to me like cocaine tweaks the selfish gene.
 This probably reflects its popularity with the white western male in those greed soaked Reagan years: the beginning of the massive transfer of wealth in our country from the poor and working class to the upper three percent of the population.
 I was a kid then, and now, that drug just looks like trouble.
 I don’t think there’s anything countercultural or rebellious about a substance that does all this.
 Those who would oppress you are cheering when you use it.
 It’s good for them.
 More money for the increasingly privatized and lucrative prison industry, more infrastructure and support for the war on drugs.